Home / FAQ

 What is the relationship between AO Alliance and AO Foundation?

-Does AOA have any financial or contractual obligations with any medical technology companies?
+Does the AO Alliance have any financial or contractual obligations with any medical technology companies?

 We have no exclusive collaboration agreements with any pharmaceutical or medical technology companies, therefore we are open to donations and financing from any company, association, etc., that would like to support our cause.
 Non-exhaustive exclusion list: We do not accept donations or financing from the following industries: weapons, gambling, and others that do not meet our due diligence criteria.

-How does AOA select the countries to be active in?
+How does the AO Alliance select the countries it is active in?

-We select countries based on the recommendations of local champions through surgeon and nursing leadership.
-In addition, we do an in-country needs assessment to identify countries that would benefit most from our initiatives.
-Countries are selected based on where AO SEC operated in the past and the UN’s list of least developed countries in the world.
-As such, we have embarked on our AOA journey in Asia and Sub-Saharan Africa which are within our financial means.
+We select countries based on the recommendations of local champions through surgeon and nurse leadership.
+In addition, we do in-country needs assessments to identify countries that would benefit most from our Country Initiatives.
+Countries are selected based on where the AO SEC operated in the past and the UN’s list of least developed countries in the world.
+As such, we have embarked on our journey in Asia and Sub-Saharan Africa which are within our financial means.

-How is AOA different from other nonprofit medical initiatives?
+How is the AO Alliance different from other nonprofit medical initiatives?

 Unlike most other nonprofit medical initiatives, we aim for community capacity building by working with local healthcare professionals, training doctors and operating room personnel on appropriate fracture care and management.
 We also collaborate with local communities via country-specific initiatives to improve care for the injured in LMICs, rather than treating patients ourselves.